 - Climate Change

-To date, 30,000 poor people, 36 percent of whom are women, have benefited from the project mainly through the establishment and training of farmer groups and the credit-savings scheme operated by the NGO, Plan Mali.
-The irrigation infrastructure
+The project is expected to directly benefit 53,000 people, including 26,500 women.
+To date, 30,000 poor people (36 percent women) have benefited from the project, mainly through the establishment and training of farmer groups and the credit-savings scheme operated by the NGO, Plan Mali.
+The project also has rehabilitated 35 kilometers of roads and provided 180 client days of extension services to farmers, community members, and other beneficiaries.

 Chief Irrigation Officer and Team Leader